knottem/Advent-of-Code/README.md

 ## How to Use this Repository

 Each day's puzzle has its own directory, named according to the day of the month (e.g., day01/, day02/, etc.).
-Within each directory, you will find the solution code and any supporting files that were necessary to solve the puzzle.
+Within each directory, you will find the solution code for the puzzle.
+The code is written in Kotlin.

 ## About Advent of Code